What was the The Hearth Tax?

 Sign at Pudding Lane, London

-Photo by Will Palmer on Flickr CC-BY
+Image courtesy of Will Palmer on Flickr CC-BY

 Using the tax on fireplaces to research your ancestors.

 Collecting the tax twice yearly raised certain administrative problems and in some years the collection of the tax was made by private tax collectors on behalf of the Crown.
 Very few of their records have survived.
 Therefore, the main years where records exist are 1662-1666 and 1669-1674.

+The records are not consistent in the presentation of the information.
+Almost each tax return is slightly different in its content, quantity of information and presentation.
 Most, however, will indicate the name of the parish, number of hearths, and name of the occupant at the time they were assessed.
 But they can be subject to errors such as misspellings of names, transcribing of the lists, etc.

-The location of existing Hearth Tax returns can be searched at the National Archives E 179 database
+The location of existing Hearth Tax returns can be searched at the National Archives E179 database

 Another tax affecting the home owner was the Window Tax.